-We would appreciate your signing, dating, and returning to the Company the enclosed proxy card in the enclosed postage paid envelope at your earliest convenience.
+We would appreciate your submitting your proxy online, by telephone or by signing, dating, and returning to the Company the enclosed proxy card in the enclosed postage paid envelope at your earliest convenience.

 We look forward to seeing you at our Annual Meeting.